-The first church at Mold was probably built by the Montalt family during the 12th or early 13th century.
+The Montalt family built the first church in the late 12th or early 13th century.
 We know from taxation records that a church existed by 1253.

 In 1482 Margaret Beaufort, the Countess of Richmond, married Thomas Stanley, Lord of Mold and King of Man.
 It was Stanley who, according to tradition, found Richard III's crown on the battlefield at Bosworth and placed it on the head of Margaret's son, Henry Tudor.
 To celebrate Henry's victory at Bosworth and his accession to the throne, Lady Margaret and her husband rebuilt the earlier medieval church in elegant Perpendicular style.

 It is amazing to the think that the impressive building we see today represents only part of the church that Lady Beaufort planned.
 The original design called for a large clerestory, but this ambitious plan was scaled back.
 The imposing chancel arch was built, but then blocked for 400 years.
 Even with these restrictions it still took until around 1597 to complete the church.
 The west tower was rebuilt in 1773.

 The exterior is highly decorated with a frieze of carved figures just below roof level.
 Among the carved creatures you can spot are a goat, sheep, pig, mole, owl, even an elephant and a whale!

 The church is entered through an Elizabethan porch.
 Once inside, you can see the original aisle roof, though the nave roof is a more modern replacement.
 The nave arcade is beautifully embellished with carved detail, including a variety of intriguing beasts.
 The font is Victorian, though in Perpendicular style in keeping with the architecture.
 Among the most interesting memorials is a brass dated 1602.
 There are also a series of cartouche tablets from the late 17th century.